STEPH-5/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley:When you execute the script ./1-confused_smiley, it will display "(Ôo)'" on the standard output.
 2-hellofile:When you execute the script ./display_passwd.sh, it will display the content of the /etc/passwd file on the standard output.
 3-twofiles:When you execute the script ./display_files.sh, it will display the content of both the /etc/passwd and /etc/hosts files on the standard output, without any separator between them.
+4-lastlines:When you execute the script ./4-lastlines, it will display the last 10 lines of the /etc/passwd file on the standard output.